Directors & Staff

 What Does The Board Do?

 The Board of the Pen y Cymoedd Community Fund is legally responsible for how the resources are used, and is the body that shapes a strategy to give life to the community’s aspirations, as expressed in the Prospectus.
-There are six initial Directors who have steered the setting up of the company and developing its initial ethos, values, procedures and priorities.
-Over time the Board will expand to a maximum of eight members.
+There were six initial Directors who steered the setting up of the company and developing its initial ethos, values, procedures and priorities.
 Members will serve three-year terms so creating a mechanism for turnover and recruitment of new energies and ideas as the Fund matures.

 Pen y Cymoedd Wind Farm Community Fund Community Interest Company